yssource/rhai/README.md

 Generic functions
 -----------------

-Generic functions can be used in Rhai, but you'll need to register separate instances for each concrete type:
+Generic functions can be used in Rhai, but separate instances for each concrete type must be registered separately:

 ```rust
 use std::fmt::Display;